databrary/design/ridir-16/narrative.md

 #### The Databrary digital library overcomes many of these barriers

-Mindful of these challenges but motivated by the scientific promise of open video data sharing, PIs established databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata with support from NSF (BCS-1238599) and NICHD (U01-HD-076595).
+Mindful of these challenges but motivated by the scientific promise of video data sharing, PIs established databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata with support from NSF (BCS-1238599) and NICHD (U01-HD-076595).
 From the beginning, Databrary sought to create a secure home for research videos in the developmental and learning sciences in order to foster widespread data reuse and enhance transparency.
 Databrary began public operation in the spring of 2014.
 The library has since grown to encompass 259 authorized investigators and 145 affiliate investigators from 160 institutions around the world.